Ikwuagwudev/Order-Summary-Card/README.md

 Thanks for checking out this front-end project given to me by Techathon Community.

-## Deploying my project
+##  Building my project

-I used Html and Css to build this Order-Summary-Card
+**  I used Html and Css to build this Order-Summary-Card

 Html Semantics used  - main

 Inline Elements used  - <p>, <a>, <img>, <button>

 Block Elements used - <div>, <h1> <h2>, <body>

+##  Deploying my project

 Check out my github.io below for the live project